Mansi109/Competitive-Programming/README.md

 # Competitive-Programming
-Program solution for GeekforGeeks questions using C++ and Python languages.
+Program solution for GeekforGeeks questions using C++ language.